Before we get into tips on how to optimize product listings for voice search, let’s take a quick look at why it’s essential to do it starting now.

 5. Use Structured Data

 Structured data helps Google to better understand your content.
 It consists of a code that’s added to HTML markup and gives you better control over how your content will end up being returned in the search results.
 It helps you show up in featured snippets and increases the click-through-rate to your website.
-As your content appears in featured snippets, your chances of appearing in voice search results also increase.
+As your content starts showing up in featured snippets, your ranking for voice search will also increase.